 Redis is ephemeral and should not be

 used for long term data storage.
+A more in depth look at resources can be found on the

 Check the resource you would like to use with your application.
 Once you complete a successful deploy of the application to the environment you have added the resource to the resource environment variables of your new datasource will be accessible to your application.